mgmarlow/knavehack/content/index.md

 ### Alchemy

 Potions allow the drinker to produce a single significant magical effect.
-If the effect is ongoing (like invisibility), it lasts for one 10-minute turn.
-Weak ongoing effects (like beast speech), may last for an hour or even a day if they are very weak.
-A drop of a potion gives a clue as to its effects.
-If the players find or buy a potion you can either use one of the examples to the right or generate something using the magic tables.
+Potions with ongoing effects may last from a single 10-minute turn to several depending on the strength of the brew.
+The length of such potions is determined by the roll of a d6.

 Brewing a potion requires a fire, a cauldron, ingredients, and four hours (one watch) of time.
-The player describes the effect and duration of the potion they are trying to make, along with the ingredients to be used (usually monster parts, but in theory any rare substances with the right properties could be used).
-If the GM approves the effect, the PC makes an INT check.
-The PC adds +5 to the check if they spend an additional watch brewing.
-On a success, the potion is created.
-The parts are lost no matter the outcome.
-If the PC succeeds at the check by 10 or more, they have created a recipe for that potion and no longer need to make a brewing check to make it when using those exact ingredients.
+The player describes to the GM the desired effect of the potion and the ingredients used in its making.
+A minimum of 2 different ingredients must be used.
+The PC makes an `INT` check after the potion is approved by the GM.
+On success, the potion is created.
+Ingredients are lost no matter the outcome.

+If the PC succeeds at brewing a potion by 10 or more, they manufacture the recipe for that potion.
+The potion no longer requires a brewing check so long as the same ingredients from the recipe are used.

-Magical plants can be used for potions, but they usually grow in dangerous or lost locations.
+Magical plants may also be used for potions, but they usually grow in dangerous or lost locations.
 Most potions are made from the organs of monsters that give them their special abilities, such as a dragon's lung (fire breathing) or a dragon's scales (fireproofing).
 Harvesting a monster part requires one 10-minute turn and the proper tools.
 Harvested body parts or plants take up at least one slot, due to the packaging and fluids they must be preserved in.

 </section>

-## Refereeing
+## GM additions

 ### Hazards